In humans this condition is often called Mad Cow Disease

 5.)
 Kuru – human – found in Papua New Guinea possibly transmitted by cannibalism

-- Type that affects humans
+– This type that affects humans

 - Causes refolding of normal or natural proteins into a disease form